BoxDreamer: Dreaming Box Corners for Generalizable Object Pose Estimation: Method

 \subsection{Preparation of Object Bounding Box}

-\textbf{3D Bounding Box as object representation.} To address the limitations of OnePose, we remove the reliance on dense point clouds.
+\textbf{3D Bounding Box as object representation.} To address the limitations of OnePose, we avoid reliance on dense point clouds.
 Instead, we represent the object with a 3D bounding box $\mathbf{B}$, which serves as a rough spatial prior for pose estimation.
-The advantage of using a bounding box rather than a dense point cloud is that 3D bounding boxes can be restored from sparse view inputs, facilitating object coordinate recovery even when dense observations are unavailable.
+The advantage of using a bounding box rather than a dense point cloud is that 3D bounding boxes can be restored from sparse view inputs, facilitating object coordinate recovery when dense observations are unavailable.

-To obtain the 3D bounding box $\mathbf{B}$, we first collect a sparse set of reference images.
+To obtain the 3D bounding box $\mathbf{B}$, we first collect sparse reference images.
 Using these images, we apply an off-the-shelf reconstruction method~\cite{dust3r_cvpr24, Leroy2024GroundingIM,wang2024vggsfm, Yang_2025_Fast3R} to extract the object's sparse geometry.
 We then filter out irrelevant points according to the object detection results, ultimately obtaining the 3D bounding box $\mathbf{B}$ that encloses the object.

-By providing cropped reference images to fully feed-forward reconstruction methods, we obtain both the object point cloud $\mathbf{P}$ and the camera poses $\{\mathbf{\xi}_0, \dots, \mathbf{\xi}_i\}$ for the reference views.
-Specifically, for methods like DUSt3R~\cite{dust3r_cvpr24} (which we used in experiments), sparse-view images are directly fed into the network to predict a Pointmap, which establishes dense correspondences between image pixels and associated 3D points.
+By feeding cropped reference images to fully feed-forward reconstruction methods, we obtain the object point cloud $\mathbf{P}$ and the camera poses $\{\mathbf{\xi}_0, \dots, \mathbf{\xi}_i\}$ for the reference views.
+Specifically, for methods like DUSt3R~\cite{dust3r_cvpr24} (used in our experiments), sparse-view images are directly fed into the network to predict Pointmaps, which establishes dense correspondences between image pixels and associated 3D points.
 Once the Pointmap is obtained, the reference camera poses are efficiently recovered by applying the Perspective-n-Point (PnP) algorithm, leveraging the 2D-3D correspondences provided by the Pointmap.
 This process simultaneously recovers both 3D geometry and camera poses, making it particularly effective in sparse-view scenarios.

 For each reference view with pose \(\mathbf{\xi} = (R,\mathbf{t})\), we first project a 3D point \(\mathbf{p} \in \mathbf{P}\) onto the image plane using the intrinsic matrix \(K\) with the perspective projection function \(\pi(\cdot)\):